threefoldtech/info_grid/src/weblets/weblets_mattermost.md

 - Enter an Application Name.
 It's used in generating a unique subdomain on one of the gateways on the network alongside your twin ID.
 Ex. ***matter*.gent02.dev.grid.tf**

 - Select a capacity package:
-    - **Minimum**: {cpu: 1, memory: 1024 * 2, diskSize: 10 }
+    - **Minimum**: {cpu: 1, memory: 1024 * 2, diskSize: 15 }
     - **Standard**: {cpu: 2, memory: 1024 * 4, diskSize: 50 }
     - **Recommended**: {cpu: 4, memory: 1024 * 4, diskSize: 100 }
     - Or choose a **Custom** plan
+- `Dedicated` flag to retrieve only dedeicated nodes
+- `Certified` flag to retrieve only certified nodes
+- Choose the location of the node
+   - `Country`
+   - `Farm Name`
+- Choose the node to deploy on
+- `Custom Domain` flag lets the user to use a custom domain
 - Choose a gateway node to deploy your Mattermost instance on.

-- Select a node to deploy your MatterMost instance on.

-    - Either use the **Capacity Filter**.
-Which simply lets you pick a *Farm* and *Country*, after clicking on *Apply filters and suggest nodes* then it lists available nodes with these preferences and you pick.

-    - Or use **Manual** and type a specific node number to deploy on.

-- There's also an optional **Mail Server** tab if you'd like to have your Mattermost instance configured with an SMTP server.
+- There's also an optional **SMTP Server** tab if you'd like to have your Mattermost instance configured with an SMTP server.

    ![ ](./img/mattermost3.png)